Hinterstoder

 3. Online Shop

-Print@home: After completing the order process, the tickets are sent to the customer by email as a PDF file.
-No ticket collection is required; entry is possible using the PDF file.
+• Print@home: The tickets are sent to the customer as a PDF file by e-mail after ordering.
+No ticket collection is required; access is possible with the PDF file.

 4. Purchase of Merchandise Items